joachimdb/kraken/README.md

 ## Usage

-Not really intended for use by others (but if you're interexsted let me know)
+Not really intended for use by others (but if you're interested let me know)

 ## License